 Immunization Compliance with Med+Proctor

-Texas Senate Bill 1107 (now TEC 51.9192) requires all students* entering an institution of higher education (public and private) to either receive a vaccination against bacterial meningitis or meet certain criteria for declining such a vaccination2 .
+Texas Senate Bill 1107 (now TEC 51.9192) requires all students1 entering an institution of higher education (public and private) to either receive a vaccination against bacterial meningitis or meet certain criteria for declining such a vaccination2 .
 Texas Tech University requires proof of vaccination prior to registering for classes for the first time.
 Extensions may be requested and will be evaluated on a case-by-case basis; in every instance a student must provide their vaccination record prior to the state mandated deadline of 10 days prior to the first day of class.
-In addition to a current meningitis vaccine, Texas Tech University also requires the submission of two doses of Mumps, Measles and Rubella (MMR).
+In addition to a current meningitis vaccine, Texas Tech University also requires the submission of two doses of Mumps, Measles, and Rubella (MMR).

 Texas Tech University has partnered with Med+Proctor to manage these records and process your immunization hold.

 To understand the process, watch this brief video:

 Once you've been admitted as a student, register with Med+Proctor and submit your meningitis and MMR immunization records to have your Immunization Hold removed.
 Click the Med+Proctor logo to get started!

 Please note: To meet the state's Meningitis requirement, you must submit proof of the MCV4 (sold as Menactra, MenHibrix, and Menveo) or MPSV4 (sold as Menomune) version of the Meningitis vaccine.
 Meningitis serogroup B vaccine (sold as Bexsero and Trumenba) only prevents illness from a single strand of Meningitis and will not be accepted to meet the state's Meningitis vaccine requirement.

 Evidence of vaccination must verify that the vaccination was received during the five year period prior to and no later than 10 days before the first day of the semester.

 Entering Summer I 2021 - Meningitis vaccine must be on or after 05/23/2016